michielpost/x402-dotnet/README.md

 ```

-Or use the Middleware to require payment for a list of URLs
+Or use the `PaymentMiddleware` to require payment for a list of URLs
 ```cs
 // Add Middleware
 var facilitator = app.Services.GetRequiredService<IFacilitatorClient>();